 emergency closing information

 On rare occasions, it may be necessary to close District 65 schools and centers due to extreme temperatures, inclement weather, or other emergency situations.
-The decision to cancel school is always a difficult one, yet is made with the safety and well-being of students in mind.
-As an alternative to closing schools for the entire day, District 65 has implemented a late start option where all schools and centers would open 90 minutes after their normal start time.
+The decision to cancel school is always a difficult one, yet is made with the safety of students and staff in mind.
+As an alternative to closing schools for the entire day, District 65 has implemented a late start option where all schools and centers would open two hours after their normal start time.
 Please see additional information regarding late starts below.

 In the event of a school cancellation, the district will communicate with staff and families as follows:

-- Automated phone call and email via Blackboard mass notification system
+- Automated phone call, email, and text message via Blackboard mass notification system

 - Announcement on District 65 website (www.district65.net)